Japan opens baseball season after 3-month pandemic delay

-The regular season is to end on Nov.
-7, followed by post-season play.
+The regular season had been scheduled to start March 20.
+It is slated to end on Nov.
+7, followed by postseason play.

+The other four were in domed facilities in Tokyo, Osaka, Fukuoka and Saitama prefecture northwest of Tokyo.

-“I’m very happy, very excited about today’s game,” said Venezuela-born Alexander Ramirez, the manager of the Yokohama BayStars.
-“Just to think about all the time we’ve had to wait, and stuff like that.
+”I’m very happy, very excited about today’s game,” said Alex Ramirez, the manager of the Central League’s Yokohama BayStars. ”Just to think about all the time we’ve had to wait, and stuff like that.
 It’s just the best feeling.”

 All games in Japan will be played without fans until at least July.
 The league has also revised the schedule to limit travel.
 There will be periodic testing and quarantines and, according to league guidelines, players will be banned from spitting.